meganz/MEGAcmd/UserGuide.md

 </pre>

 ### import
-Imports the contents of a remote link into your MEGA account or to a local folder.
+Imports the contents of a remote link into your MEGA account or to a local folder.  ([example](#export-import-example))

 Usage: `import exportedfilelink#key [remotepath]`
 <pre>